Project-Saphi/Saphira/documentation/commands.md

 ```

 **Response:**
-- Complete list of custom tracks with their IDs
+- Complete list of custom tracks with their IDs, names, creators, and submission counts
 - Buttons to navigate between pages, 20 entries per page

 **Cooldown:**